Stelio Savante: Films And Plays Produced

 To commemorate the tenth anniversary of the September 11 attacks Stelio produced and performed 110 Stories Celebrity Benefit Performances with Katie Holmes, Samuel L. Jackson, Melissa Leo, Cynthia Nixon, and Jeremy Piven. at the Skirball Center for The Performing Arts at NYU.
 It was directed by Gregory Mosher.
 Savante describes 110 Stories as a chance to give people closure about the attacks; he was in New York City at the time of the attacks, and cites that as a reason why he produces the play.

 In 2010, he also produced and performed the Los Angeles theater debut of 110 Stories Celebrity Benefit Performances at the Geffen Playhouse, with John Hawkes and Ed Asner directed by Mark Freiburger.
 All proceeds were donated to the Red Cross Los Angeles as aid to Haiti in the aftermath of their earthquake.
 In 2013, he produced and performed 110 Stories at Ebony Rep in Los Angeles.
 The proceeds were donated to Operation Gratitude.
 And again he produced and performed 110 Stories opposite Robert Forster and Mira Sorvino directed by his acting teacher Bill Alderson in 2016.
 As playwright, his one-act play Venom was self-produced Off Broadway and nominated as a finalist for Samuel French's Love Creek festival.

-Video game credits include: Call of Duty: Black Ops 4 and Call of Duty: Mobile,Tom Clancy's Ghost Recon: Future Soldier, Uncharted 3: Drake's Deception, Mass Effect 2, Army of Two: The 40th Day, a role in the live-action simulated video game Red Alert 3, and Midnight Club.
+A longtime voice over artist, his Video game credits include: Call of Duty: Black Ops 4 and Call of Duty: Mobile,Tom Clancy's Ghost Recon: Future Soldier, Uncharted 3: Drake's Deception, Mass Effect 2, Army of Two: The 40th Day, a role in the live-action simulated video game Red Alert 3, and Midnight Club.

 Personal life

 Savante was diagnosed with Celiac Disease in 2010 and has become a vocal advocate for other sufferers.
 He stated that the disease attacked his organs, including his liver.
-He was later also diagnosed with Hashimoto's thyroiditis.
+He was also diagnosed with Hashimoto's thyroiditis in 2013.